 Browsers, User types, and Locations

 You can analyze three different dimensions of real user experience: Browsers, User types, and Locations.
 Click one of these dimensions to view detailed analysis of the selected dimension.
 Note that the time frame selector affects the values shown for these dimensions.
-By selecting User types you can compare usage and action duration of Real users versus synthetic Robots and Web checks.
+By selecting User types you can compare usage and action duration of Real users versus synthetic Robots and Synthetic monitors.

 User action duration and User actions/min